xipki/xipki/README.md

 ## Enroll/Revoke Certificate and Get CRL via Shell (optional)

 - The following shell script demonstrates how to enroll and revoke certificates, and how to get the current CRL:
-  `<CLI_ROOT>/xipki/client-script/rest.sh`
+  `<CLI_ROOT>/xipki/client-script/rest.sh` (use argument 'help' to print the usage)

   Note that this script tells CA to generate real certificates.
 DO NOT use it in the production environment.